-Can a Company Secretary be Held Personally Liable?
+Can a Company Secretary be Held Personally Liable for Debts?

-For many businesses the company secretary fulfills an important role of keeping on top of administrative duties, and ensuring that any decisions made by the board of directors are accurately carried out.
+For many businesses the company secretary fulfils an important role of keeping on top of administrative duties, and ensuring that any decisions made by the board of directors are accurately carried out.

 As an officer of the company, the company secretary actually shares many legal duties with company directors and it’s for this reason that disqualified directors are prevented from filling the role.

 What is a Company Secretary Responsible for?

 The company secretary is tasked with seeing that the core administrative responsibilities of the company are fulfilled.
 These include:

 - Ensuring the Confirmation Statement is sent to Companies House

 - Files the auditors report if your company size make that applicable (£10.2m annuals or has assets totalling more than £5.1m )

 A company secretary may be held personally liable should the rules laid out in the Companies Act not be adhered to.
 Just as directors themselves might be held financially responsible for negligence, so too does the Companies Act make clear, in almost 100 of its sections, the offences which any company officer could commit.